 Size Of RV

-Size of air conditioner described in terms of British Thermal Units (BTUs) or tons.
+The size of the air conditioner is described in terms of British Thermal Units (BTUs) or tons.
 In simple terms, BTUs describe how much room an air conditioner needs to cool.

 AC with different BTUs consumes different wattages, whose table is at the end.
 A larger RV consumes more power than a smaller RV due to its size.